 BP has a significant presence in hundreds of communities across California through gas stations and convenience stores.

 Biogas can be produced from raw materials, such as residential, industrial and commercial waste found in landfills.
 BP has contracted with more than 10 different landfills to sell supply in the state.

-* Vendor figures for the year ended December 31, 2015.
-BP jobs figures as of June 30, 2016.
+* Vendor figures for the year ended December 31, 2016.
+BP jobs figures as of June 30, 2017.